NHS treatment - Your rights

 • a court orders them to.

 NHS services must respect your human rights.
-For example, they have to respect your private and family life.
+Like, they have to respect your private and family life.

-• Being placed in a residential unit a long distance from your family.
+• Being placed in a hospital a long distance from your family.

-• Keeping you secluded, alone in a room and supervising you, without good reasons that consider your rights.
+• Keeping you alone in a room for a long time, without good reason.

 • Refusing to allow family visits or contact when you are in hospital.

-But some of your human rights, including your right to a private and family life, are not ‘absolute’.
+But some of your human rights, are not ‘absolute’.
+This includes your right to a private and family life.
 This means that your rights can be restricted if the restriction is:

-• for a legitimate reason.
-For example, the need to protect you or other people,
+• For a legitimate reason.
+Like, the need to protect you or other people.

 The Equality Humans Right Commission (EHRC) has many useful guides on their website.
 You can find more information about your rights when detained under the Mental Health Act at:

-Advocates can help you to communicate with doctors and other professionals in the NHS or social services.
+Advocates can help you to communicate with doctors and other professionals in the NHS.
 They normally work for charities, so they are independent.
 They can help you to:

 • get what you are entitled to,